canonical/pylxd/doc/source/contributing.rst

 Contributing
 ============

-pyLXD development is done on `Github`_.
+pyLXD development is done on `GitHub`_.
 Pull Requests and Issues should be filed there.
 We try and respond to PRs and Issues within a few days.

 If you would like to contribute major features or have big ideas, it's best to